Which psychologist suggested that primates were capable of experi... | Study Prep in Pearson+

 1

-Understand the question is asking about which psychologist suggested that primates could experience emotions similar to humans.
+Step 1: Understand the context of the question, which is about identifying a psychologist who suggested that primates could experience emotions similar to humans.

-Recall that Sigmund Freud is known for psychoanalysis and theories about the unconscious mind, not specifically about primate emotions.
+Step 2: Recall that B.F.
+Skinner is known for behaviorism, focusing on observable behavior rather than emotions or internal states.

-Recognize that Jean Piaget focused on cognitive development in children, not on primate emotions.
+Step 3: Recognize that Jean Piaget is famous for his theory of cognitive development in children, not specifically for studying primate emotions.

-Know that B.F.
-Skinner is famous for behaviorism and operant conditioning, which does not directly address emotions in primates.
+Step 4: Note that Sigmund Freud focused on psychoanalysis and unconscious processes, not on primate emotions.

-Identify that Charles Darwin, although primarily a naturalist, proposed that emotions have evolutionary roots and suggested that primates share human-like emotions, which is why he is the correct answer.
+Step 5: Identify Charles Darwin as the psychologist who proposed that emotions have evolutionary origins and that primates share human-like emotions, based on his work on evolution and expression of emotions.

 Watch next